Trey Parker: Premiere and initial success (1997–1998)

-The pilot episode of South Park was made on a budget of $300,000 and took between three and three and a half months to complete; animation took place in a small room at Celluloid Studios, in Denver, Colorado, during the summer of 1996.
-Similarly to Parker and Stone's Christmas shorts, the original pilot was animated entirely with traditional cut paper stop-motion animation techniques.
-The idea for the town of South Park came from the real Colorado basin of the same name, where, according to the creators, a lot of folklore and news reports originated about "UFO sightings, and cattle mutilations, and Bigfoot sightings."
+The pilot episode of South Park was made on a budget of $300,000 and took between three and three and a half months to complete; animation took place at Celluloid Studios in Denver during the summer of 1996.
+Like Parker and Stone's Christmas shorts, the original pilot was animated entirely with traditional cutout animation.
+The town of South Park was named for the real Colorado basin, where, according to the creators, a lot of folklore and news reports originated about "UFO sightings, and cattle mutilations, and Bigfoot sightings."
+The setting provided a home for the show's subversive, surreal humor.
+Starring are four foul-mothed friends, Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick.

-At the time, Comedy Central had a low distribution of just 21 million subscribers.
+At the time, Comedy Central had a distribution of just 21 million subscribers.
 The company marketed the show aggressively before its launch, billing it as "why they created the V-chip".
 The resulting buzz led to the network earning an estimated $30 million in T-shirts sales alone before the first episode was even aired.
-South Park premiered in August 1997 and immediately became one of the most popular shows on cable television, averaging consistently between 3.5 and 5.5 million viewers.
+South Park premiered in August 1997 and immediately became one of the most popular shows on cable television, consistently averaging between 3.5 and 5.5 million viewers.
 The show transformed the fledgling network into "a cable industry power almost overnight".
-Due to the success of the series' first six episodes, Comedy Central requested an additional seven; the series completed its first season in February 1998.
+Due to the success of the first six episodes, Comedy Central requested an additional seven; South Park completed its first season in February 1998.
 An affiliate of the MTV Network until then, Comedy Central decided, in part due to the success of South Park, to have its own independent sales department.
 By the end of 1998, Comedy Central had sold more than $150 million worth of merchandise for the show, including T-shirts and dolls.
 Over the next few years, Comedy Central's viewership spiked, largely due to South Park, adding 3 million new subscribers in the first half of 1998 alone, and allowed the network to sign international deals with networks in several countries.

-Parker and Stone became celebrities as a result of the program's success; Parker noted that the success of South Park allowed him to pursue, for a time, a lifestyle that involved partying with women and "out-of-control binges" in Las Vegas.
-Their philosophy of taking every deal (which had surfaced as a result of their lack of trust in the early success of South Park) led to their appearances in films, albums, and outside script deals.
-Among these were BASEketball, a 1998 comedy film that became a critical and commercial flop, and rights to produce a prequel to Dumb and Dumber, which was never completed.
+Parker and Stone's philosophy of taking every deal led to their appearances in films, albums and outside script deals.
+Among them was BASEketball, (1998), a critical and commercial flop, and rights to produce a prequel to Dumb and Dumber, which was never completed.
+Comedy Central released Chef Aid: The South Park Album and Mr. Hankey's Christmas Classics in the late 1990s.
+"Chocolate Salty Balls" (sung by Isaac Hayes's Chef) was a number one hit in the UK.